apache/fury/docs/guide/graalvm_guide.md

 very tedious, cumbersome and inconvenient.
 When using fury, you just need to invoke `io.fury.Fury.register(Class<?>, boolean)` for every type you want to serialize.

+Note that Fury `asyncCompilationEnabled` option will be disabled automatically for graalvm native image since graalvm native image doesn't support JIT at the image run time.

 ## Not thread-safe Fury
 Example:
 ```java